 end of treatment

-Most people will take CHANTIX for 12 weeks (3 months).
+If you use the Fixed Quit Approach or the Flexible Quit Approach, you will take CHANTIX for 12 weeks (3 months).
 If you have completely quit smoking by the end of 12 weeks, your healthcare provider may prescribe CHANTIX for another 12 weeks to help you stay smoke-free.
 Or, if you and your healthcare provider decide that the Gradual Quit Approach is right for you, you will take CHANTIX for a total of 24 weeks.

 Watch a video to learn more about getting started with CHANTIX.

 If you miss a dose, take it as soon as you remember.
 If it is close to the time for your next dose, skip the missed dose.
 Just take your next dose at your regular time.

 You should try to stop smoking by your quit date, but if you slip up and smoke, keep trying, and keep taking CHANTIX as prescribed.

 Depending on the quit approach that you and your healthcare provider choose, CHANTIX will be taken for 12 or 24 weeks (3 or 6 months).

 You should take CHANTIX for the full 12 or 24 weeks (3 or 6 months), depending on the quit approach you and your healthcare provider decide is right for you.
 Always take CHANTIX as prescribed.

 Once your full course of CHANTIX therapy is finished, you stop taking it.
 You do not taper off of CHANTIX.